-\begin{remark} The last two steps are same as for Dyadic CART and Trend Filtering.
-The main difference here is in the way we construct the completion estimator.
+\end{enumerate} \begin{remark} The main difference with Dyadic CART and Trend Filtering here is in the way we construct the completion estimator.
 We essentially construct $\tilde{y}(I)$ as an unbiased estimator of $\theta^*$ by randomly doubling or zeroing out each entry of $y$ and then perform SVT on $\tilde{y}(I)$ to create our completion version of the SVT estimator.
 This idea of randomly zeroing out and inflating other entries to preserve unbiasedness is not new and appears in several matrix completion papers.
 We call this particular method of creating completion estimators as the zero doubling method.
 This method is quite generic and can be used for several other signal denoising methods, see Section~\ref{sec:methods} for more on this. \end{remark}